 Just another arch?
 Or one that someone flew a plane through.
 As you can see it was fairly overcast.
-I went up, saw some ignorant teens etching their initials into the sandstone, did the typical British thing and tutted and moved on and tried not let that get to me.
-Sleep deprived?
+I went up, saw some ignorant teens etching their initials into the sandstone, did the typical British thing and tutted and moved on and tried not to let that get to me.
+Sleep-deprived?
 Angry at people?
 Yes.

 Needles Point Overlook

 As I carried on south casually avoiding being rear-ended by self-important overly entitled idiots on the road, I decided to take the earliest exit into Canyonlands South entrance.
 I mistakenly thought that Needles Point overlook was within the National Park.
 It wasn’t.

 20 miles later, cold, wet and miserable.
 There weren’t any cars on the road at all!
 I started to suspect I was going the wrong way.

 I was certainly not feeling enthusiastic about a viewing point.
 Which would be overlooking a misty drizzle.
 I was also, too cold to care about seeing the barren landscape around me.
 I pulled over to double-check my location, I was neither where I wanted to be or even close to correcting the mistake.

 I was in fact on the right road, going nowhere I wanted to be going.
 Worked out, if I continued and drove back out, I’d just have enough fuel to get to Monticello before turning back and finding the right road into the National Park.
 Rain clouds were all around me.
 Great!

 I was frustrated, not by my fuel range but the fact the weather was so foul I couldn’t make any better of it.

 The road to Natural Bridges National Monument was back-tracking some of the way I had made the day I first saw Gabby in the desert.
 The rides was rather boring.
 The weather as I was arriving was drizzle.
 I found a secluded place near the entrance to camp and settled for the night.
 I was hung from the tallest of the small trees that were available.
 My backside almost on the floor.